-USAO’s website also offers a full course catalog, events calendars, sports news and sections on art shows and fine arts events.
+USAO’s website also offers a full course catalog, event calendars, sports news and sections on art shows and fine arts events.
 Persons who wish to get e-mail updates about USAO news, events and sports can sign up for the Alumni News Hotline at www.usao.edu/alumni/getmorenews.htm.

-Now entering its twelfth year as a hub site in the state’s telecommunication network, USAO will import nearly two dozen courses this spring.
+Now entering its 13th year as a hub site in the state’s telecommunication network, USAO will import nearly two dozen courses this spring.
 Among all colleges in Oklahoma, USAO is the leader in providing imported courses.